 HANNAH LARSON – Instructor/Choreographer, originally from Houston, Texas, Hannah began her training at Rowland School of Ballet under the direction of Sheryl Rowland.
 From a young age, she studied ballet, modern, jazz, and tap.
 She trained with the pre-professional companies, Kingwood Dance Theatre and Kingwood Jazz & Co.
 Here she worked with choreographers such as Jessica Hendricks, Peter Chu, Virginia Hendricksen, John Adamson, and Rob Davidson.
 She graduated summa cum laude from the University of Arizona with a BFA in Dance, and a BA in Information Science and Arts.
 During her time at UA, she worked with choreographers such as Sherry Zuncker of River North, Tammy Dyke-Compton, Sam Watson, Michael Williams, Douglas Nielsen, and Elizabeth George.
 She was also able to show many of her own works at various shows featuring student choreography.
 During her time as an undergraduate, she joined Art.If.Act Dance Project in “The Great American Dance Tour of China”, where they traveled across China for five weeks, performing over twenty shows.
 She also performed in the winning dance of Jazz Dance World Congress 2012 in Pittsburgh.
 Hannah continues to dance, teach, and choreograph nationally after graduating, and has recently returned from studying several months from various industry leaders in LA.
-The dancers genuinely love and admire Hannah, and she fits in perfectly as an instructor and choreographer for Grace Studios.
+Hannah has taught for GSSD for the past 5 years, and our dancers genuinely love and admire Hannah…she fits in perfectly as an instructor and choreographer with Grace Studios.